|Identify Your Hagen-Renaker|

 About This Site

 Welcome to Identify Your Hagen-Renaker!
 This site, created and run by a fellow collector, currently focuses on the many horse figurines created by the Hagen-Renaker company of San Dimas, California.
 In the future I hope to add the remaining Hagen-Renaker figurines, a daunting but very exciting project.
-There are hundreds of photos here to drool over and information on every Hagen-Renaker horse figurine known to exist.
+There are hundreds of photos here to drool over and information on every Hagen-Renaker horse figurine that I know to exist.
 I have been collecting Hagen-Renaker figurines for several years and have created “Identify Your Hagen-Renaker” in order to help collectors identify what they have and discover what they must have.
 The site is entirely free to use, with hosting costs paid by advertising revenues and your purchases made through this Amazon.com link.
 The information you’ll find here has been obtained from many sources and is accurate to the best of my knowledge.
 If you have corrections or additional information, please don't hesitate to contact me at firstname.lastname@example.org.

 You'll notice that some information on these pages is missing, mostly in photos and in the dates that a given model was available.
 Hagen-Renaker doesn't put out collector catalogs as Breyer does, meaning that it's a little difficult to determine when a model was released and then discontinued.
 What would make my life easier (and this site better!) would be some of the dealer order forms that H-R sends out.
 I don't need the pricing and won't be publishing the sheets themselves.
 Just having dated sheets listing what was for sale at that time would be an enormous help!
 If you have any H-R order forms you'd be willing to share please email me!
 If you have personal records of sales from the last decade or so those would be most welcome as well.